AbstractUmbra/Hondana/README.md

 ### API caveats to note

 - There are no API endpoints for Artist.
-Currently if you query a manga without the `"artist"` query includes then you will not recieve artist data.
+Currently, if you query a manga without the `"artist"` query includes then you will not receive artist data.
 - The tags are locally cached since you **must** pass UUIDs to the api (and I do not think you're going to memorise those), there's a convenience method for updating the local cache as `Client.update_tags`